VanVasquez/the-blokc-activity-2/SmartContract/README.md

 # PaymentContract

-This payment contract will let the Doctor to add a contract with a project cost. so that the non-owner (patient) can payup
+This payment contract will let the Doctor to add a contract with a project cost. so that the non-owner (patient) can payup.

+## About the contract

+In this contract, it shows some of the basic function that we will be using in our project, including setting price cost, deposit balance, and paying eth.
+This will be modified on the future so that multiple transactions can be made in 1 contract. this is for testing purpose

 ```bash
 $ hh coverage